 We actively work to support the United Nations Sustainable development goals (SDGs), and share the view that business has a key role to play in delivering on and contributing to the goals.
-We support all defined SDGs, but mainly aim contribute to these selected goals through our operations in the future.
+We support all defined SDGs, but mainly aim to contribute to these selected goals through our operations.